axelerant/testimonials-widget/readme.txt

 Do note that content truncation might still remove your appended content if you're using `char_limit`.

+Content of `testimonial_extra` is appended after the closing `cite` tag within the testimonial with CSS class `testimonialswidget_extra`.

 = How do I change the image size? =
 The default image size is based upon Thumbnail size in Media Settings.
 If changing that doesn't work for you, then use `add_filter` in your theme to adjust the image size.